 The International Collegium is a welcoming home away from home for international students.

-UBC is dedicated to supporting Aboriginal student academic success and leadership.
-The University offers Aboriginal students unique and culturally appropriate educational opportunities and student services.
+UBC is dedicated to supporting Indigenous student academic success and leadership.
+The University offers Indigenous students unique and culturally appropriate educational opportunities and student services.

-We invite you to join the growing community of Aboriginal students, faculty, and staff at UBC.
-To help us help you, please self-identify as an Aboriginal person on your undergraduate admission application.
+We invite you to join the growing community of Indigenous students, faculty, and staff at UBC.
+To help us help you, please self-identify as an Indigenous person on your undergraduate admission application.

 Health and wellness